-Program Code (POS) 1000 : Students studying towards the award at pass level
+Program Code (POS) 1000: Students studying towards the award at pass level

-Program Code (POS) 2000 : Students studying towards the award with honours
+Program Code (POS) 2000: Students studying towards the award with honours

-The credit points allocated for successful completion of each subject over the two years of this course are shown in the schedule of subjects.
-Eligibility for the award of the Bachelor of Education at Pass level requires prior attainment of the Bachelor of Teaching or equivalent qualification, 120 days teaching experience, and successful completion of 8 subjects within the Bachelor of Education course.
+The credit points allocated for successful completion of each subject of this course are shown in the schedule of subjects.
+Eligibility for the award of the Bachelor of Education (Primary) at Pass level requires prior attainment of the Bachelor of Teaching (UNSW), or an equivalent qualification, and successful completion of eight subjects within the Bachelor of Education (Primary) course.

 Honours level requires the successful completion of 7 subjects in addition to subject TEED8120 and TEED8121.

-Pass level (POS Code 1000) ~8 x subjects @ 15 points each =~120 points
+POS Code 1000 - Pass level: ~8 x subjects @ 15 points each =~120 points

-Total for Honours level (POS Code 2000) ~7 x subjects @ 15 points + TEED8120 @ 45 points + attendance in TEED8121 = ~150 points
+POS Code 2000 - Honours level: ~7 x subjects @ 15 points + TEED8120 @ 45 points + attendance in TEED8121 = ~150 points